Special Education Courses & Curriculum in Crystal, MN

 What is Beacon Academy SEAC?

 Beacon Academy SEAC is for all parents/families/guardian(s) of children who either have an IEP, a 504, or are interested in a discussion to seek information and/or resources regarding these.
-Parents and teachers/faculty will have opportunities throughout the year to participate in information nights about a variety of topics.
+SEAC meetings will be announced in the Thursday Communication and via email to families.